Payment options and assistance

 Behind in paying your student fee, the concession fee, or other fees and charges?

-If you have outstanding fees, please contact your college or campus to discuss and organise alternate arrangements.
-If you have outstanding fees or charges, your access to training and learning materials will be blocked and you will not be provided with documents related to your study such as a transcript of your academic record or testamur.
+If you have outstanding fees, please contact us to discuss any possible alternate arrangements.
+If you have outstanding fees or charges, your access to training and learning materials may be restricted and you will not be provided with documents related to your study such as a transcript of your academic record or testamur.
 TAFE NSW may also refer your outstanding fees for debt recovery action.